 YES!
 We highly recommend making a reservation to ensure you get the date and time of day you prefer.

 Depending on the time of year, reservations are taken every hour until 5pm.
-We recommend that groups book early in the day so that a wind hold does not prevent some of the group from making their skydive.
+We recommend that groups book early in the day so that your entire group can share in the experience on the same day.

 Skydiving is a weather dependent sport.
 Just as one requires snow to ski, skydiving requires high ceilings and moderate winds.
 This is considered “jumpable” weather.

 Non-jumpable weather includes any form of precipitation, low cloud coverage, and very high winds.

 Weather holds can start at any time during the day (wind holds are usually experienced at mid-afternoon), based on the weather we are experiencing on site.